Faithful Autoformalization via Roundtrip Verification and Repair: Experimental Setup

 \subsection{Models and Configuration}

 \paragraph{Formalism.} A \emph{Satisfiability Modulo Theories} (SMT) solver is a tool that can formally determine whether a set of first-order formulas is \emph{satisfiable} (i.e., whether there exists an interpretation that makes all of the formulas true) with respect to some background theory $T$~\citep{barrett2010smtlib}.
 An SMT solver returns one of two verdicts: \textsc{sat} (a satisfying interpretation exists) or \textsc{unsat} (no such interpretation exists).
 SMT solvers can check whether two formulas $\varphi$ and $\psi$ are logically equivalent (with respect to a theory $T$), by checking the satisfiability of $\lnot(\varphi = \psi)$.
 If the result is \textsc{unsat}, no interpretation can distinguish the two formulas, certifying equivalence.
 If \textsc{sat}, the solver can return a counterexample demonstrating the difference.
-We hand-write a \emph{domain schema}, a set of SMT declarations and definitions that provide a fixed vocabulary for talking about traffic rule concepts.\footnote{The full domain schema is provided in Appendix~\ref{sec:schema}.} We use the Z3 SMT solver~\citep{demoura2008z3} to check equivalence, and all queries resolve in under one second.
+We construct a \emph{domain schema} for each corpus, a set of SMT declarations and definitions that provide a fixed vocabulary for that domain's concepts.
+Schemas are produced semi-automatically: we draft a sketch by hand, scale it up with an LLM, and curate the result against a list of design principles to avoid common smells (Appendix~\ref{sec:schema}).
+We use the Z3 SMT solver~\citep{demoura2008z3} (version 4.15.3) to check equivalence, and all queries resolve in under one second.

 \paragraph{Language models and repair.} To assess framework generalizability across model families, we run the full pipeline with two frontier LLMs: \textbf{Claude Opus~4.6} (Anthropic) and \textbf{GPT-5.2} (OpenAI).
 Both use temperature 0.3.
 Each translation stage ($T_1$, $T_2$, $T_3$) and repair operator ($R_1$, $R_2$, $R_3$) is realized as a single stateless LLM call.
 The domain schema is injected into every prompt, and no context is carried between calls.
 All stages and operators use the same prompts for both models.
-The iterative repair loop (\S\ref{sec:repair}) runs for at most $K=3$ iterations per rule.
-This budget balances repair opportunity against computational cost.
-Runtime details are in Appendix~\ref{sec:runtime}.
+The iterative repair loop (\S\ref{sec:repair}) runs for at most $K{=}3$ iterations per rule.
+Each result is from a single run.
+The directional patterns reported in \S\ref{sec:results} hold consistently across all four domain-model cells.

 \paragraph{NLI model.} For semantic comparison between original and reconstructed natural language, we use BART-large fine-tuned on MultiNLI (\texttt{facebook/bart-large-mnli}).
 Inference is performed bidirectionally as described in \S\ref{sec:nli}.